lambrospetrou/lambrospetrou.github.io/src/_posts/2023-10-15-cicd-flywheel.md

 The term "integrated" here means that we bring changes from multiple engineers and integrate them all together into one source, that needs to be built, tested, and then released as one.
 Even if there are no code-related conflicts, there could be logic/business oriented conflicts and issues because of this merging.

-At this step, we run extra analysis jobs like static code analysis, or security vulnerability checks, or end-to-end tests that could take several minutes or hours to complete, and more elaborated tests.
+At this step, we run extra analysis jobs like static code analysis, or security vulnerability checks, or end-to-end tests that could take several minutes or hours to complete, and more advanced tests.

 This is often the last step we will run most of our suite of automated tests without direct customer or manual interaction.